Rachel-Levin/news-explorer-frontend/README.md

 ### npm run build
 Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

+####

+You can view activ version of the project in the following link: https://news.rachel.students.nomoreparties.sbs